Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The construction of the off-shell amplitudes in the superstring theory is similar to the construction of the off-shell amplitudes in the bosonic string theory.
-For instance, in the superstring theory also we need to choose a gluing compatible local coordinates around the punctures at which the vertex operators are inserted.
-However, there are additional complications that we need to address in the superstring theory.
+The construction of the off-shell amplitudes in superstring theory is similar to the construction of the off-shell amplitudes in the bosonic string theory.
+For instance, in the superstring theory also we need to choose gluing-compatible local coordinates around the punctures at which the vertex operators are inserted.
+However, there are additional complications that we need to address for off-shell superstring amplitudes.
 These complications are arising from the following fact.
-In order to construct the genus $g$ contribution to the amplitudes in the superstring theory with $n_{NS}$ number of NS external states having -1 picture and $2n_R$ number of R external states having $-\frac{1}{2}$ picture, we need to insert $2g-2+n_{NS}+n_R$ picture changing operators (PCO's) on the genus $g$ Riemann surface with $n=n_{NS}+2n_R$ punctures.
-Inserting these operators on the Riemann surface introduces following additional issues compared to the bosonic string theory. \begin{itemize} \item For consistency, on 1PR region of moduli space we need to distribute PCO's on the surface in a way that is consistent with the PCO distribution which is induced from plumbing fixture. \item PCO's may collide each other or with vertex operators.
-These collisions introduce singularities into the amplitude which have no physical interpretation.
-Moreover, even if there is no such collisions, presence of PCO's can introduce spurious singularities in the amplitude when the locations of PCO's on the surface satisfy certain global conditions. \end{itemize} As a reuslt, in order to define the superstring amplitude we need to define the superstring measure and the integration cycle carefully by avoiding the occurrence of the spurious singularities.
+In order to construct the genus $g$ contribution to off-shell amplitudes in superstring theory with $n_{\text{NS}}$ number of NS external states having the picture number $-1$ and $2n_{\text{R}}$ number of R external states having the picture number $-\frac{1}{2}$, we need to insert $2g-2+n_{\text{NS}}+n_{\text{R}}$ PCOs on the genus $g$ Riemann surface with $n=n_{\text{NS}}+2n_{\text{R}}$ punctures.
+Inserting these operators on the worldsheet introduces the following additional issues compared to the case of bosonic string theory \begin{itemize} \item[(1)] For consistency, on the 1PR region of the moduli space, we need to distribute PCOs on the surface in a way that is consistent with the PCO distribution which is induced from gluing by the relation \eqref{plumb}.

+\item[(2)] PCOs may collide with each other or with vertex operators.
+These collisions introduce singularities into the corresponding amplitude which have no physical interpretation.
+Moreover, even if there are no such collisions, the presence of PCOs can introduce spurious singularities in the amplitude when the locations of PCOs on the surface satisfy certain global conditions. \end{itemize}

+As a result, in order to define off-shell superstring amplitudes, we need to define an integration cycle judiciously such that it avoids the occurrence of spurious singularities.